 That a sperm finds an egg does not change who we are.

-The people you call your parents – the ones you look up to and expect the world of, the ones you blame your problems on, and openly or secretly hate – are just two people who drunkenly, accidentally, or stupidly conceived a child when it was, in fact, the LAST thing they should have ever done.
+The people you call your parents – the ones you look up to and expect the world of, the ones you blame your problems on, and openly or secretly hate – are just two people who drunkenly, accidentally, or stupidly conceived a child when it was, likely, the last thing they should have ever done.

-Because they were not ready.
-Because likely they would NEVER be ready.
+Because they weren’t ready.
+Because likely they’d never be ready.

 They weren’t thinking about that, though, when they crawled under the sheets.